Of Bad Character: Undue Influence Claim Succeeds

 Mutual wills are almost the same as mirror wills, however, they also contain an agreement not to change or revoke the will without the other party’s consent, or after one of them dies.
 Mutual wills are not usually recommended unless there is an explicit reason for them.

-Despite the 1998 wills being mutual wills, Mrs Naidoo made another will in 2015 appointing a different son (Charan) as her sole beneficiary and executor.
+Despite the 1998 wills being mutual wills, Mrs Naidoo made another will in 2015 appointing a different son (Charan) as her sole executor and beneficiary.
 She died a few months later and, needless to say, Barton was not happy to discover she had made a new will cutting him out.

 Charan asked the court to rescind the 1998 will on grounds of his parents’ mistaken belief that the survivor would be free to alter their will; and on grounds of undue influence on Barton’s part.